deduce

 Question Mark ?
 (Proof)

-proof ::= "?"
+conclusion ::= "?"

 A proof can be left incomplete by placing a ? in the part that you don’t know.
 Deduce halts at the ? and prints an error message with the location of the ? and the formula that needs to be proved, as well as some advice about how to prove it.